dellius-alexander/Testing-Strategy/README.md

 # Testing-Strategy

-This project demonstrates one way to deploy **jenkins** on a **kubenetes** single node bare-metal cluster.
+This project demonstrates one way to deploy ``Jenkins`` on a `Kubernetes` single node bare-metal cluster.
 Jenkins data is persisted externally via NFS share directory to persist system restarts.
 This pipeline will be used to build, test and deploy applications, webservices/webserver, and so much more.
 As each iteration of our application is committed to this version control tool, we will test the integrety of the application.
 If any failures occur, the deployment process will be rolled back, development will be notifed and corrections will be made before the processes is repeated, until all tests have passed.
 Then then app is deployed to your production environment or server.

 ---
 ---